Do Go On - 373 - The Star Wars Holiday Special

 This has been suggested just by two people.

-Evan Waterman from Denver, Colorado
+Evan Waterman from Denver, Colorado,

 and Pete Holburton from Melbourne.

-You in tonight, Pete?
+You're in tonight Pete?

 Yes.

-Was that Pete or Evan?
+Yeah, we should check, was that Pete or Evan?

-But not Pete Evans please
+But not Pete Evans, please.

-For the love of God
+for the love of God.

-Oh Pete this never happens.
+Oh, Pete, this never happens.

 That's the best.